Greetings from the Barony of Axemoor!

 Our current Chatelaine is Lady Kita Norndottir.
 You can reach her at firstname.lastname@example.org with questions you have about anything from about what to wear at your first event, who to contact to get started in martial combat, or where to find local meetups.
 We are hear to help and are so excited to have you join us.

 Here are a few resources that would be helpful for you!
 (Just click the links below)

 - Facebook is an unofficial but popular site where members share photographs and status of their various projects in process, recommendations, and general chatter.
-Join our local SCA chapter group and like our Facebook Page.
+Join our baronial Facebook group.
 You are also welcome to join any of the other local groups regardless of your residence.
 It is also worth noting that Facebook has hundreds of SCA special interest discussion groups with content you may find interesting.
 Try searching for “SCA (insert hobby)” to start finding more groups of people who share your interests.

 - The Facebook page will be the best way to get dates for fighter practice, Arts and Science meetups, or monthly Business Meetings.

 - The Society website also has a fantastic Newcomers Guide that you should take a look at.
 It will get you started on the path, and give you some guidance on “what is all of this, anyways?”

 - If you are interested in heavy combat, please head over to that page for more information.

 - If you are interested in Arts & Sciences go here for more information.

 We hope that you find all the information you need to get started in these pages but please make sure you contact our Chatelaine so that we can make sure you have all the resources you need to be able to join our shared hobby!